Religious Education Intent:

 • to reflect on their learning.

-Religions studied in KS1 have been chosen as they are relevant to the experience of the pupils and local demographic.
-Christianity and Hinduism are studied.
-By the end of KS2 all major religions (Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism) and a secular world view (humanism) are studied.
-We revisit and repeat learning about different religions year on year so children can build on their understanding and therefore truly learn.
+Following the locally agreed syllabus and supplementing our planning with Jigsaw resources, all of the Abrahamic religions are studied in KS1.
+Throughout Key Stage 2, all of the major religions (Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism) and a secular world view (humanism) are studied.
+We revisit and repeat learning about different religions year on year so that children can build on their understanding, become knowledge rich and learning is embedded in long term memory.

-• ‘Big Questions’ are used as the focus of an enquiry (every topic starts with a “Big Question”)
+• ‘Enquiry Questions’ are used as the focus for every topic

 • use experiential and creative activities where pupils can develop their insight into the ‘experience’ of religion